billthefarmer/sig-gen/README.md

 ### Shortcut
 A shortcut may be created to set the parameters shown below.
-Empty frequency and level values and unchecked waveform values will not be included.
+Empty frequency, duty cycle and level values and unchecked waveform values will not be included.
 The mute value will always be included.
 The name of the shortcut will be composed from the set values if the name field is empty.

 ### External Control
 The app may be started, the frequency, level, duty cycle, waveform and